Frequently Asked Questions

 Where are Appalachian Physical Therapy’s offices located?

-- Broadway Office is located beside Broadway High School on 171 East Springbrook Road beside the pharmacy.
+- Broadway Office is located just down the hill from Broadway High School beside the pharmacy at 171 East Springbrook Road.

 - Pinehurst Office is located on 211-L Central Park Ave.

 What are your hours of operation?

 Office hours for all locations are 7:30 a.m. to 5:00 p.m., with the last appointment on certain days 4:30 p.m.

 Do you have a cancellation policy?

 We understand that unexpected circumstances may arise that interfere with your ability to keep a scheduled appointment.
 If this occurs we ask that you notify our office as soon as possible to reschedule your appointment to a different time in the same day or another day.
 Patients who consistently cancel/reschedule appointments or repeatedly do not show up for appointments will need to re-evaluated their ability to pursue physical therapy with their therapist before being allowed to schedule further appointments.

 Will you communicate with my referring practitioner (MD, DO, NP, PA) or should I?

 We send initial examination findings and a discharge summary to your referring practitioner.
 We also provide correspondence for any scheduled follow up visits with this medical practitioner so they have a full understanding of your current progress in physical therapy.